avril-rdgz/SCEDS_TVMA/README.md

 - Zoom link: https://vu-live.zoom.us/j/98642950060?pwd=eOWIGfakTaQorMoYZ5mK5NXmRTatMa.1

 ## Research topic
-⚠️ Extending weights with structural break-like components might not yield better results, as there is scientific evidence on economic/financial shifts being gradual rather than suddenly happening.
--> Alternative: The reference paper utilizes fixed-length time windows to determine the weight changes.
+💡 The reference paper utilizes fixed-length time windows to determine the weight changes.
 However, structural changes in the economy / financial market do not occur at equally spaced points in time.
 Hence, varying length of time windows might be worth looking into!
+➡️ How does bandwidth choice in time-varying model averaging affect forecasting performance under different forms of structural change, and how does this trade-off differ between smooth and abrupt structural environments?
+❓ Does it imply for the use of fixed versus dynamic bandwidths?

 ---
 ## Report structure